MattFritter/COSC419/Labs/Lab3/README.md

 On your SimpleChat homepage, you have a form that allows the user to create a new chatroom by submitting a name.
 This name input is called ```roomName```.

-In your create() controller, you should be pulling that ```roomName``` value from your Request object.
+In your create() function, you should be pulling that ```roomName``` value from your Request object.
 However, we'll add validation for that Request object before we do anything with it.

 At the beginning of your create() function, call the ```validate([])``` function on your Request object.
 You want to validate the ```roomName``` input, making sure it meets the following requirements:
 * Is required (must be filled out)